Alfred University: Events and culture

+Mascot

+Alfred University's athletic teams became known as The Saxons in 1929, but did not institute an official mascot when the moniker was selected.

+In 1940, two Kappa Psi Upsilon brothers, James Lippke and Walter Lawrence, developed a character named Lil Alf to be used on their fraternity house's signs during football games.
+In his original design, Lil Alf was a knight in shining armor, simplified to a small cartoonish form in a 1948 redesign.

+Lil Alf was not formally adopted as a campus mascot, with many sports teams complaining that he was "too cute and not fierce enough."
+The use of his image was formally banned on official publications by the university's Visual Identity Standards document.
+In spite of opposition, his image remained ubiquitous through the 2000s and was common on unofficial sports signs and clothing.

+In 2013 the university introduced Lil Alf as its official mascot.
+He was redesigned to feature a somewhat more historically accurate armor and helmet in Alfred University's purple and gold.

+The Black Knight

-The Black Knight has been a part of Alfred University folklore for a long time.
+The Black Knight has been a part of Alfred University folklore since the early 1900s.
 The relic was originally part of a parlor stove in a classroom in Kanakadea Hall.
 When the stove was discarded, the figure was claimed by the Class of 1908 as their mascot.
 They passed it on to the Class of 1910, thus causing a "war of possession" between the even and odd numbered classes.
 Many times over the years it disappeared and re-appeared on campus.
 In 2005 it was transferred to a glass case in the Powell Campus Center, along with a plaque describing its history.
 However, after only a few months, the glass enclosure was destroyed in the middle of the night and the Black Knight stolen.

+Hot Dog Day

+Hot Dog Day, one of the largest yearly gatherings in Alfred, was first organized in 1972 by Mark O'Meara and Eric Vaughn as a way to bring the community together, raise money for local charities, and improve the reputations of campus Greek life.
+Since then the event has been organized and run by Alfred University and Alfred State College.
+From 2014 through 2022 the festival was held on alternating campuses, but in 2023 it resumed its original location on Main Street, Alfred.
+The event usually features live music, a soapbox derby, vendors, and carnival games for local children.

+In popular culture

 Alfred University was mentioned on Saturday Night Live once in 1975 by host and Alfred University alumnus Robert Klein.
 When Klein hosted SNL again in 1977, he talked at length about Alfred University in his monologue.